Something for the kids ;-) This Saturday at the Cité Biblio...

 If you wish to join one of these tours, please sign up with the City of Luxembourg's Service Jeunesse et Intervention Sociale (Youth and Social Intervention Department).
 Please note that there are a limited number of places available for each tour.

 To take part in one of the activities, send an email to firstname.lastname@example.org.

-For further information, please contact Mr Daniel Sachsen, who will answer any queries you may have about the organisation of the tours and any required formalities.
+For further information, please contact Daniel Sachsen, who will answer any queries you may have about the organisation of the tours and how to take part.

 Ville de Luxembourg, Service Jeunesse